Irvine Welsh: Film and stage

-He co-authored Babylon Heights with his screen writing partner Dean Cavanagh.
+Welsh co-authored Babylon Heights with his screen writing partner Dean Cavanagh.
 The play premiered in San Francisco at the Exit Theatre and made its European première in Dublin, at The Mill Theatre Dundrum, directed by Graham Cantwell.
 The plot revolves around the behind-the-scenes antics of a group of Munchkins on the set of The Wizard of Oz.
 The production included the use of oversized sets with actors of regular stature.

 Cavanagh and Welsh have also collaborated on screenplays.
 The Meat Trade is based on the 19th-century West Port murders.
 Despite the historical source material, Welsh has set the story in the familiar confines of present-day Edinburgh, with Burke and Hare depicted as brothers who steal human organs to meet the demands of the global transplant market.

 Wedding Belles, a film made for Channel 4 that was written by Welsh and Cavanagh, aired at the end of March 2007.
 The film centres around the lives of four young women, who are played by Michelle Gomez, Shirley Henderson, Shauna MacDonald, and Kathleen McDermot.
 Wedding Belles was nominated for a Scottish BAFTA and was subsequently sold to TV channels in Canada and Europe.

 Welsh has directed several short films for bands.
 In 2001 he directed a 15-minute film for Gene's song "Is It Over" which is taken from the album Libertine.
 In 2006 he directed a short film to accompany the track "Atlantic" from Keane's album Under the Iron Sea.

 Welsh directed his first short dramatic film, NUTS, which he co-wrote with Cavanagh.
-The film features Joe McKinney as a man dealing with testicular cancer in post Celtic tiger Ireland.
+The film features Joe McKinney as a man dealing with testicular cancer in post-Celtic tiger Ireland.
 It was released in 2007.

 Welsh co-directed "The Right to liberty", a chapter of the documentary film The New Ten Commandments, in 2008.

 In 2009, Welsh directed the film Good Arrows (co-directed by Helen Grace).
 It was written by Welsh and Cavanagh.
-The film is about a darts player who suffers from depression which causes him to lose his skill.
+The film is about a darts player who has depression which causes him to lose his skill.

+In July 2026, a stage musical adaptation of Trainspotting written by Welsh with music and lyrics by Welsh and Stephen McGuinness will open in London's West End at the Theatre Royal Haymarket.